 Yes!
-Plus, the Supporting Act Foundation is a Dutch charity with ANBI-status which means your donation will be fully tax deductible.
+Plus, The Supporting Act Foundation is a Dutch charity with ANBI-status which means your donation will be fully tax deductible.
 We’re also registered with HMRC in the UK which makes it possible to claim Gift Aid.
 If you’re interested in supporting us, please don't hesitate to reach out to us using the contact form or send us an email at firstname.lastname@example.org

 If you are unable to find the answer to your question above, please use the contact form.
 While it is important for us to be available to our partners, potential grantees, and the public, we’re a small team and may not be able to respond to every inquiry.
 We can only respond to inquiries submitted in English, and cannot review any funding requests or proposals submitted through this form.

 Not yet.
-The Supporting Act Foundation has limited funds and resources and is currently focusing on three programs aligned with our focus areas.
+The Supporting Act Foundation has limited funds and resources and is currently focusing on the different grant programs aligned with our focus areas.